Estate Planning From A Well-Established North Carolina Law Firm

 The best approach is to have a team of lawyers right from the start of your estate planning preparation.
 When our attorneys are there from the start, we can help you create a comprehensive strategy to meet your needs.

-Our attorneys are well-versed in all types of estate planning options.
+Our attorneys do NOT give Tax advice and strongly recommend you consult with your Certified Public Accountant before undertaking any complex planning or asset transfers.
+We are well-versed in all types of estate planning options.
 We can help you make smart decisions for the transfer of your wealth and your late-life care and financial decisions while minimizing transfer costs.

 After a loved one passes on, the estate needs to go through the administration process, often called probate.
 We represent estate administrators as well as potential beneficiaries through the process.
 Our lawyers can ensure that you avoid making errors in the process and you are not cheated out of an inheritance.